-For TEA Use Only Adjustments and/or annotations made TEXAS EDUCATION AGENCY on this page have been confirmed with 227901048 Standard Application System (SAS) County-District No. by telephone/e-mail/FAX on School Years 2010-2013 of TEA.
-Amendment No. bγ Texas Title I Priority Schools Grant Schedule #4A-Program Abstract Part 1: Grant Eligibility ☐ Tier I Eligible Campus ☐ Tier II Eligible Campus ☐ Tier III Eligible Campus Identify which timeline the LEA/Campus the applicant will implement.
-Option 1: LEA/campus currently engaged in aggressive reform Option 2: LEA/campus in need of foundational technical assistance Part 2: Grant Program Summary.
-Provide a brief overview of the program you plan to implement on the campus.

-Part 2: Grant Program Summary.
-Provide a brief overview of the program you plan to implement on the campus.
-Be sure to address fundamental issues such as your local program goals and objectives that align with the RFA purpose and goals, rationale for program design, etc. Address the specific gaps, barriers, or weaknesses to be addressed by the intervention model to be selected.
-A response to this question must be completed in the original submission regardless of whether the LEA/campus has selected an intervention model at this time or not.
+For TEA Use Only Adjustments and/or annotations made on this page have been confirmed with TEXAS EDUCATION AGENCY Standard Application System (SAS) 227901058 County-District No. by telephone/e-mail/FAX on by of TEA.
+School Years 2010-2013 Amendment No. Texas Title I Priority Schools Gra nt Schedule #4A-Program Abstrac et Part 1: Grant Eligibility ☐ Tier I Eligible Campus ☐ T ier II Eligible Campus 🔀 Tier III Eligib ole Campus Identify which timeline the LEA, Campus the applicant will implement.
+Option 1: LEA/campus currently engaged in aggressive reform Option 2: LEA/campus in need of foundational technical assistance Part 2: Grant Program Summary Provide a brief overview of the program yo ou plan to implement on the campus. and goals, rationale for program de- intervention model to be selected. of whether the LEA/campus has sele ues such as your local program goals and ob sign, etc. Address the specific gaps, barrien A response to this question must be comple acted an intervention model at this time or n s, or weaknesses to be addressed by the sted in the original submission regardless not.
 Responses are limited to the space provided, front side only, with a font size no smaller than 9 point (Arial or Verdana).

-Pearce Middle School in Austin Independent School District (AISD) in Austin, Texas, will implement the modified Texas Transformation Project (Model) available for Tier III schools with funding from the Texas Title 1 Priority Schools (SIG) program.
-Pearce will receive technical assistance from the School Improvement Resource Center (SIRC) as it undergoes a campus-wide transformation.
-To further support the goals of the TTIPS Transformation Initiative at Pearce, the District will develop and implement an Early College Prep Academy to prepare students to enroll in Early College High Schools within AISD (ECHS) and to participate in post secondary education opportunities.
-Components of the Early College Prep Academy that will be supported with TTIPS funds include:
+Mendez Middle School in Austin Independent School District (AISD) in Austin, Texas, will implement the Texas Transformation Project (Model) on the extended implementation timeline with funding from the Texas Title 1 Priority Schools (SIG) program.
+Mendez will receive technical assistance from the School Improvement Resource Center (SIRC).
+To further support the goals of the TTIPS Transformation Initiative at the school, the District will: